timmyomahony/founder-roadmap-website/posts/software-is-never-done.md

 ---
 title: Software is never done
-description: So that you don't end up murdering your future co-founder or developer, it's important to understand that software is never finished and requires constant maintenance and investment.
+description: So that you don't end up murdering your future co-founder or developer, it's important to understand that software is never finished and requires constant maintenance and therefore investment.
 date: 09-26-2023
 ---